-In January 1788 an English ship with 300 convicts and guards landed on the south-eastern coast of Australia in the harbour of the city of Sydney, which was founded in the same year.
-Commander was Captain Arthur Phillip (1738-1814), who also became the first governor of the later state of New South Wales.
-He recorded that in such a favorable climate, viticulture could be carried on to any degree of perfection.
-They immediately started planting the vines they had brought with them (where Farm Cove is located today).
-But it was to take 200 years before Australian viticulture could establish itself.
-The first decades rum was drunk so excessively that the camp was called "Rum-Corps".
+In January 1788, an English ship carrying 300 convicts and guards landed on the south-eastern coast of Australia in the harbour of Sydney, a city founded later that year.
+The commander was Captain Arthur Phillip (1738-1814), who also became the first governor of what would later become the state of New South Wales.
+He recorded in writing that viticulture could be carried to any desired degree of perfection in such a favourable climate.
+Work was at once commenced on planting the vines he had brought with him (where Farm Cove now stands).
+But it was still to take 200 years for Australian viticulture to become established.
+The first decades, rum was drunk so excessively that the camp was called "Rum Corps".